Lightnet/vite-solid-surrealdb/README.md

 SIGNIN ( SELECT * FROM user WHERE email = $email AND crypto::argon2::compare(pass, $pass) )
 ```

- There are two or more ways of doing things to connect to the Surreal database.
+ There are two or more ways of doing things to connect to the SurrealDB database.
 One is server, client, command line, http rest api call and websocket.
 The fetch post work for javascript client for REST API for SurrealQL.

 ```command line
 DATA="INFO FOR DB;"